Training the young horse to jump

 Jump 2a

-Then 22 paces away on a curve you set up this upright for a five-stride related distance.
+Place an upright 22 paces away from Jump 1 on a curve, creating a five-stride related distance.

 Jump 2b